 Selling Inherited Real Estate While Family Members Are Living There

-Selling a probate property in use needs care.
-The executor must combine estate interests with familial bonds and provide the occupier with adequate notice.
+Care is needed when selling a probate property in use.
+The executor must also balance estate interests with family ties and provide the occupant with proper notice.

-Sometimes buyers and families work together to set flexible closing dates to give residents time to find new housing.
+Sometimes families and buyers work together to arrange flexible closing dates that give residents time to find new places to live.

 Need to sell inherited property fast?
 We make the process fast, simple, and fair.
 Contact Us at Casey Buys Houses.